zumbov2/swissparl/examples/ex1.md

 In this first simple network 3 councillors stand out: Verena Diener Lenz (glp, ZH), Benedikt Würth (CVP, SG) and Daniel Fässler (CVP, AI).
-After a short research it turns out why: They all served only for a short part of the 50th legislative period in the Council.
+After a short research it turns out why: They all served only for a short part of the 50th legislative period.
 For this reason, they are excluded from the rest of the analysis.

 ``` r
 nodes2 <- nodes %>%